Gregory T. Bradley, PhD

 "Science can only ascertain what is, but not what should be, and outside of its domain value judgments of all kinds remain necessary." -Albert Einstein

-Dr. Greg Bradley is the Dean of The Graduate School at Northcentral University.
-Previous appointments held at the university include Dean of the Office of Academic Research, Director of Instructional Research, and Research Methodologist/Statistician in the School of Business and Technology Management.
+Dr. Greg Bradley is Vice President of the Office of Research and Dean of Institutional Research (IR).
+He was appointed to this role in August of 2014.
+Previous appointments held at the university include Dean of the Graduate School, Dean of the Office of Academic Research, Director of Instructional Research, and Research Methodologist/Statistician in the School of Business and Technology Management.

 Dr. Bradley's field of expertise is the application of inferential statistics in solving complex business problems.
 His personal research interests include the practical utilization of both customer and employee satisfaction research, the application of structural equation modeling to identify the correlates of customer loyalty, the utilization of conjoint analysis to assess the behavior of customer choice, and the utilization of multidimensional scaling to assist with product and service positioning strategies.
 Of note, Dr. Bradley currently serves as a member of the academic research team responsible for investigating the economic impact of the BP oil spill on the state of Mississippi.